ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-The compiler does not infer isolatedness for any constructs that are publicly exposed.
+The compiler does not infer `isolated` for any constructs that are exposed outside the module.

 ###### Type Narrowing in the `where` Clause of a Query Expression/Action